 Use Case driven requirements specification

 ANITA has been developed using a scenario-based approach.
 This means that the starting point for setting the boundaries of the system was the description of the scenarios involved.
 Scenario identification and description took place at the first phase of the methodology (the user requirements phase) and its conclusion drove a clear definition of the system’s goals, actors and requirements which in turn drove the development of the project and demonstrated the final results of ANITA.
 It is of high importance that a use case scenario should be well-defined and complete in order to cope (in conjunction with the environment) with all the necessary information to allow the extraction of concrete end users’ goals and requirements.
 It is worth mentioning that the cases described in this document originate in real events and real challenges faced by law enforcement authorities.
-Hence, they are not artificially created but carefully drafted in conjunction with the project users to ensure a broad and useful functionality of the final ANITA system.
+Hence, they are not artificially created but carefully drafted in conjunction with the project end users to ensure a broad and useful functionality of the final ANITA system.

 A clear description of ANITA Use Cases and scenarios is available in Deliverable D4.1 – Requirements, use cases and user scenarios.
 The focus of this document is to describe how these scenarios will be implemented in the context of ANITA framework by utilising the ANITA modules.
 In order to have a graphical representation of how the ANITA modules interact, specific flow diagrams have been designed for each use case.
 These flow diagrams have been created after close collaboration between technical partners and LEA users of the ANITA consortium.
 Feedback from LEA users (AoC, KWPG, NPN, GDCOC, LPV and DSTL) was particularly important to create valid flow diagrams.

-Use Case 1
+Use Case 1: Drugs, Medicine, NPS

 In Figure X, the flow diagram of UC1 is depicted.
 The column at the left side of the diagram entitled Novel Applications contains those modules that allow direct interaction with the user, while the rest of the modules are running in the back-end.